doctor112-1/libgit2-wasm/README.md

 # libgit2-wasm

+Credits to [https://github.com/cryptable/wasm-openssl](https://github.com/cryptable/wasm-openssl) for the script to compile openssl to wasm.

 libgit2 compiled to wasm

 ## Compile

 ### Prerequisites

-To compile make sure you have emscripten, git, make, gcc, cmake, and python installed.
+To compile make sure you have zig, perl, emscripten, git, make, gcc, cmake, and python installed.

 ### Clone this repo